cs3216/cs3216.github.io/coursework/mobile/index.md

 manipulation language" (DML).
 You should _never_ run DDL commands from publicly accessible pages.

-Most of time, it is not a good idea to write raw SQL queries yourself.
+Most of the time, it is not a good idea to write raw SQL queries yourself.
 We recommend that you look up database connectors and ORM tools for the language/framework you intend to use.

 <div class="box">